 In Maryland, school attendance is compulsory when the child turns 5 years and it should continue till they become 18 years old.
 Maryland offers three options to legally homeschool the child.

-You can go for homeschooling under portfolio option but before that, you must file a Notice of Consent from the superintendent.
+You can go for homeschooling under the portfolio option but before that, you must file a Notice of Consent from the superintendent.
 The parents must provide instructions for the following subjects: math, science, English, social studies, art, music, health, and physical education.
 You should also maintain a portfolio that includes the worksheets and materials covered by the child so that the local superintendent can review the portfolio.

 The second option allows you to homeschool under the church umbrella option.
 Here, the educational program is operated by a bona fide church organization.
 You need to join any church umbrella before submitting the Notice of Consent.

 Most church umbrella programs are paid, in return, they’ll supervise and support for the home instructions to the members.
-The church umbrella must supervise the textbook and lesson plan review, an annual visit to the instruction site and pre-enrollment conference.
+The church umbrella must supervise the textbook and lesson plan review, an annual visit to the instruction site and a pre-enrollment conference.

 The last option allows the children to be homeschooled with a state-approved school umbrella option.
 To continue with this option, the parents must submit a Notice of Consent form with the superintendent and the involvement in the umbrella program must be verified annually.